colinsurprenant/raad/README.md

 There are basically 3 ways to run execute your service:

- * start it in foreground console mode, useful for debugging, `^C` to execute the stop sequence
+ * start it in foreground console mode, useful for debugging, `^C` to trigger the stop sequence

 ``` sh
 $ ruby your_service.rb start